 In applications where human inspectors are required for their visual acuity and judgment, but automation is desired, a photometry-based system may be the ideal solution.
 A highly specialized solution, photometry-based systems are calibrated to unique measurement environments and configured by to meet the exact criteria of an inspection application.
 Each system offers a unique suite of features to accommodate the most difficult and critical quality control tasks.
 With the correct application of equipment in place, a photometry-based vision solution provides immediate return on investment in human inspection environments, especially where repeat inspectors or multiple shifts of inspectors are otherwise required to achieve desired throughput and accuracy goals.

 More accurate, consistent, and cost-effective than humans, and more capable of discriminating visual detection and analysis than standard machine vision systems, imaging photometers offer a specialized solution for the most challenging visual inspection applications.
-Imaging photometers offer resolutions up to 29 megapixels, dynamic range of over 60 dB, with low noise, cooled CCD operation, and scientific calibration for accurate evaluation of light reflected from part surfaces.
+Imaging photometers offer resolutions up to 43 megapixels and high dynamic range, with low noise, cooled-image-sensor operation, and scientific calibration for accurate evaluation of light reflected from part surfaces.
 This optical sensitivity allows imaging photometers to capture the clearest images for automated visual inspection, ensuring that applied software tools can accurately detect and classify assembly and surface defects.
 Leveraging photometry-based evaluations of just noticeable differences (JND) to evaluate the scope and severity of defects to match human judgement, imaging photometers are also a suitable alternative to human inspectors on the line, even surpassing human visual perception in some cases.
 With this balance of human and mechanical advantages, manufacturers employing photometry-based systems can realize improved product quality and production efficiency for a clear return on investment.